JqueryJellybeans/jquerytutorial/README.md

 	element = $('li')

 You can grab by html elements, classes or ids..

 	$( '#header' ); // select the element with an ID of 'header'
 	$( 'li' );      // select all list items on the page
 	$( 'ul li' );   // select list items that are in unordered lists
 	$( '.person' ); // select all elements with a class of 'person'

+You can also grab via DOM elements like children, firstBodyChild.
+ In order to grab a single element:

+ 	var listItems = $( 'li' );
+	var rawListItem = listItems[0]; // or listItems.get( 0 )
+	var html = rawListItem.innerHTML;

 Before starting to use jQuery you'll need to get the document ready.
 Document refers to your file.